arrecifior/yeelight-control/README.md

 ----
 ## How to build into an .exe
-`pyinstaller -F --add-data "yeelight-control.db;." yeelight-control.py`
+`pyinstaller -F --add-data "yeelight-control.db;." --icon=logo.ico yeelight-control.py`

 ## Roadmap
 ### ✔️ v1.0